Blake-C/wp-foundation-six/README.md

 If you need to add a new script file to be exported as a new bundle then create your file within the theme_components/js directory and add the name of your file to the scripts-list.js file within that same directory.
 This file has a const that is imported into the Webpack config as an object of exported bundles.

+## Gulp Tasks

+To compile the theme code you can run the ```gulp``` task.
+This will build the themes JavaScript, SCSS, and Images.
+The default ```gulp``` task does not persist and will stop once done.

+To watch the files for changes as you develope you can run the ```gulp watch``` task.

+If you have a local development environment setup you can add your local domain as the proxy_target const at the top of the gulpfile.babel.js file.
+Then you can run ```gulp serve``` to start up the local dev server to have autoreload and style injection when developing in the browser.

+When you are done building your theme you can run the ```gulp --build``` task.
+This will create a directory next to the build theme called ```wp-foundation-six-build``` this will only contain the files that should be added to the server.
+The node_modules, theme_components, and any dot files will that are only needed for development will not be included within the built theme.
+Once you upload the built theme to the server you can remove the -build from the end of the theme name so that you can FTP into it can you local theme so make updates.

+If you want to clean up your development environment of built assets just run the ```gulp clean``` task to delete the built theme, and assets directory.

+There are a number of sub tasks that get initiated with the main tasks that can be run individually as needed.
+All tasks can be found in the gulpfile.babel.js file.

 ## Unit Test Data

 If you need unit test data to work with you can download it from here: